hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 **What TO DO:**

 1. You MUST include a hidden form field with a “ioBB” ID  that will be populated with the value.
-2. You MUST call the HiPay Fullservice fingerprint JavaScript function to get the black box content: https://secure-gateway.hipay-tpp.com/gateway/toolbox/fingerprint
+2. You MUST call the HiPay Enterprise fingerprint JavaScript function to get the black box content: https://secure-gateway.hipay-tpp.com/gateway/toolbox/fingerprint

 **What NOT TO DO:**

-1. DO NOT call HiPay Fullservice fingerprint JavaScript BEFORE including the hidden “ioBB” form field.
+1. DO NOT call HiPay Enterprise fingerprint JavaScript BEFORE including the hidden “ioBB” form field.
 2. DO NOT cache or use local copies of the JavaScript (JavaScript is dynamically generated for each customer and caching the script may cause unrelated devices to be identified as the same computer.
 The script also uses domain cookies to identify devices across subscribers.)

 # Settlements

-If you need an overview of your settlements or a list of operations included in one of them, check out the [HiPay Fullservice Finance API interactive documentation](/doc-api/fullservice/settlement/).
+If you need an overview of your settlements or a list of operations included in one of them, check out the [HiPay Enterprise Finance API interactive documentation](/doc-api/fullservice/settlement/).

 ## Settlement file transfer